-If you are nodding, crying or smiling, you know this role.
-These parents are literally stepping into their child’s brain and performing the executive functioning skills their son or daughter struggles to do on their own.
+If you are nodding, crying, or smiling, you know this role.
+These parents are stepping into their child’s brain and performing the executive functioning skills their son or daughter struggles to do on their own.

 But what about the children whose brain is wired differently?
-Kids whose frontal lobe functions are immature and underdeveloped such as in a child who has ADHD or ADD, an autism spectrum disorder, mental health issues, or medical issues?
-Those children need external help to stay functional, keep their room clean, track their belongings, get along with siblings, deal with changes in routine, get ready to go to school and complete homework.
+Kids whose frontal lobe functions are immature and underdeveloped, such as a child who has ADHD or ADD, an autism spectrum disorder, mental health issues, or medical issues?
+Those children need external help to stay functional, keep their room clean, track their belongings, get along with siblings, deal with changes in routine, get ready to go to school, and complete homework.
 And guess who gets that job?

 “Why are you getting everyone’s stuff?” her sister Jennie asked.

 Sara stopped, ski pants draped over her arm.
-She knew that Jennie was right but she had no idea how to go from doing all her son’s planning to teach him to do it himself.
+She knew that Jennie was right, but she had no idea how to go from doing all her son’s planning to teaching him to do it himself.
 She had made it so easy for Dylan; he didn’t even try to help.
-He got the message that he ‘couldn’t’ do it right so he didn’t need to do it at all.
+He got the message that he couldn’t do it right, so he didn’t need to do it at all.

-They needed to do 3 things to get him on the path to organizing himself.
+They needed to do three things to get him on the path to organizing himself:

 It is never too late to change the terms of engagement with your child or teen.
 It is natural to do less as children grow.
 Even kids who seem lazy and unmotivated can change when parents change their role in the relationship.
 When adults can give their children real, practical tools along with a clear and voiced belief that the child can learn, everyone benefits.
 Today, Dylan packed up his ski gear; tomorrow, he will learn what he needs to be ready for school without Sara doing it for him.
 Then they can celebrate together.